exfab/ExFAB-Arsenal/README.md

 ## Citation

 If you use ExFAB Arsenal designs in publications, please cite:
-***ExFAB Arsenal.
+*ExFAB Arsenal.
 Open-source hardware toolkit for laboratory automation.
 GitHub repository.
-Available at:https://github.com/exfab/ExFAB-Arsenal Accessed: 2026-02-xx.***
+Available at:https://github.com/exfab/ExFAB-Arsenal Accessed: 2026-02-19.*

 ## License